100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Franz Ferdinand assassinated

 Austro-Hungarian Archduke Franz Ferdinand and his wife are shot dead in Sarajevo by members of the Serbian Nationalist group ‘The Black Hand’.
-Austria-Hungary is backed militarily by its powerful ally the German Empire, while Serbia is backed by the Russian Empire, allied militarily to France and Britain.
-On 28th July Austria-Hungary declares war on Serbia and a localised Balkan conflict threatens to become a general European war.
+On 28 July Austria-Hungary declares war on Serbia.
+As Austria-Hungary is backed by the German Empire, while Serbia is backed by the Russian Empire, allied to France and Britain, a localised Balkan conflict threatens to become a general European war.

 04 Aug 1914